dshetty100/Final-Project/README.md

 Given a person’s age, sex, season of expedition undertaken, the number of members in the team, and peak height, we hope to predict whether the person will succeed in his/her sponsored expedition.

-For the purposes of these questions, success is defined by an induvidal summiting the attempted peak and surviving the climb.
+For the purposes of these questions, success is defined by an individual summiting the attempted peak and surviving the climb.